Cox's Bazar Medical College: History

-In the year 1978–1979 Bangladesh government planned to establish medical colleges at Bogra, Comilla, Dinajpur, Faridpur, Kushtia, Khulna, Noakhali and Pabna with a view to improve the healthcare services in the country.
+In the academic year 1978–1979, the Bangladesh government planned to establish medical colleges at Bogra, Comilla, Dinajpur, Faridpur, Kushtia, Khulna, Noakhali and Pabna with a view to improve the healthcare services in the country.
 Subsequently, the programme was abandoned.
 Than the government felt the need for more medical colleges for medical education facilities.
 Accordingly, the government committed to establish five new medical colleges at Pabna, Jessore, Noakhali, Cox's Bazar and Rangamati with annual intakes of 50 students at each.
 The college was established in 2008.
-In 2008 it started educational service in a part of general hospital.
+In 2008, it started educational service in a part of general hospital.

 Campus

-Cox's Bazar Medical College moved to the permanent campus with its own Academic buildings and hostels for students in 2017.
+Cox's Bazar Medical College moved to the permanent campus with its own academic buildings and hostels for students in 2017.

-There is a Mosque and a beautiful Shaheed Minar.
+There is a mosque and Shaheed Minar.

-The whole Campus is secured under 24 hours CCTV surveillance.
+The whole campus is secured under 24 hours CCTV surveillance.

 It has a 250-bed hospital where the students do their internship after completing the 5-year MBBS course.
 The work for hospital building will be started soon.

 Administration

 Currently there are 76 teachers working in different departments.
-Prof. Dr. Subas Chandra Saha is the current principal.
+Sohel Baksh is the current principal.

 Cox's Bazar Medical College is affiliated under Chittagong Medical University.
 The students receive MBBS degree from Chittagong University after completion of their fifth year and passing the final Professional MBBS examination.
 The Professional examinations are held under the university and results are given thereby.
 Internal examinations are also taken on regular interval namely Card completions, term end and regular assessments.

 From the MBBS Session 2017–18, Affiliation of Cox's Bazar Medical College has been changed to the newly established Chittagong Medical University.

 Departments

+Medical College Hospital

+Cox's Bazar Medical College Hospital have total 500 seats.
+It will be implemented soon in permanent campus.